w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 ---

+How ought one define the thing which itself must make up the definition?
+Nietzsche warned:

+> "The 'thing in itself' is quite incomprehensible to the creators of language and not at all worth aiming for." [^1]

+Heidegger tried anyway (here I conceal the object of his discussion, since it is the form which is of interest):

+> "We are now no longer interpreting [X] in terms of [Y], nor comparing it with [Z]...
+Although we dealt directly with [X] itself - indeed precisely because of this - we have shirked in the face of [X].
+We have indeed not spoken of other things... but of [X] yet not directly and concretely from *out of it*, but *about it*."[^12]

 Marx, at least in his youth, held:

 > "...the object itself must be studied in its development... [until it is] put alongside something else... [it] remains a mere abstract conception in space and does not develop into anything further.”[^9]